Tdeniz1/RF-Spectrum-Lab-Interactive-Doppler-Filtering-Simulator/README.md

 ---

+## How Synthetic RF Signals Are Generated

+The simulator generates synthetic radio frequency (RF) signals by combining basic waveforms and noise sources:

+- **Baseband Signal Construction**
+  A clean sinusoidal carrier is created using NumPy (`sin(2πft)`), with user-defined frequency, amplitude, and duration.

+- **Noise Injection**
+  Gaussian (white) noise is added using `numpy.random.normal` to approximate real-world thermal noise.

+- **Doppler Shift Simulation**
+  Frequency shifts are applied by dynamically modifying the carrier frequency over time.
+  - Manual mode: constant shift specified by the user.
+  - Satellite/LEO preset: time-varying shift approximating orbital motion.

+- **Filtering**
+  Frequency-domain filters (low-pass, high-pass, band-pass) are applied using SciPy’s signal processing functions (`butter`, `lfilter`) to mimic receiver chain effects.

+- **Composite Signals**
+  Multiple sinusoids and noise sources can be summed to simulate realistic interference, jamming, or multipath.

+This provides a sandbox that mimics real-world RF conditions while remaining fully synthetic, reproducible, and lightweight.

+---

 ## Usage & Explanation

 The dashboard allows you to configure RF signals and visualize how they behave.
 Below are the key components explained: